JohannesWes/qudi-iqo-modules/src/qudi/gui/odmr_tracking/README.md

 **Error signal not updating**:
 - Click "Start Stream" to begin data acquisition
+- Open Time Series GUI to view streaming data
-- Check error_streamer is configured correctly
+- Check `time_series_logic` connector is configured correctly
 - Verify scan module is in streaming mode in PyRPL
 - Check that IQ demodulator output is routed to scan module